What an assistive technology advisor is

 An assistive technology advisor may be an assistive technology assessor or a mentor.
 Or, your medical practitioner or specialist may have enough experience to provide advice on what you need.

-Sometimes they will refer you to another more experienced assistive technology advisor.
+Sometimes they’ll refer you to a more experienced assistive technology advisor.
 For example, an orientation and mobility specialist in the vision sector.
-An assistive technology mentor is someone who has a recognised qualification in assistive technology advice.

 What an assistive technology advisor is for